Board of

 She holds a Bachelor or Science in Chemistry and Math, as well as a Bachelor of Education, and an MBA.
 She is currently a secondary school teacher.
 As a specialist in operations, Carolyn enjoys problem solving.
 Her expertise is a welcome addition to Black Creek CHC’s Board of Directors.

-Sayem is a professional Chartered Accountant.
-He has been a resident of the Jane & Finch community for more than a decade.
-He is a graduate of CW Jefferys Collegiate Institute and York University -Schulich School of Business, where he obtained his Bachelors in Business Administration and his Masters in Accounting.
-He has been involved in many community initiatives.
+Sayem has been a resident of the Jane & Finch community for more than a decade.
+He is an Accountant by profession and he is currently serving as the Treasurer at the Black Creek Community Health Care Centre.
+He is also a graduate of local educational institutions including CW Jefferys Collegiate Institute and York University -Schulich School of Business, where he obtained his Bachelors in Business Administration and his Masters in Accounting.

 Laura Lavallee –